 Consider Defenses to DUI Charges in Los Angeles

-A Los Angeles criminal defense lawyer can also help you handle DUI charges in court.
+A Los Angeles criminal defense attorney can also help you handle DUI charges in court.
 Defending you could allow you to secure a verdict in your favor.
 A lawyer can argue that:

 - You were not driving under the influence.